Installation

 Add multiple components in a single command:

-The init command adds CSS variables for colors (including status colors), border radius variants, easing functions, and Base UI layout requirements.
+The @cubby-ui/style theme adds CSS variables for colors (including status colors), border radius variants, easing functions, the surface elevation system, and Base UI layout requirements.
 See Theming for full details.

 Project Structure